apollo147yt/staxlflorr4-bot/README.md

 This project started of as a complete joke and has turned into something decent.

 ## Help us please
-If you have any suggestions or find any bugs, please DM one of us with the usernames below
+As this bot is still being developed, if you have any suggestions or find any bugs (there will be), please DM one of us on discord with the usernames below

 ![Static Badge](https://img.shields.io/badge/Discord-_apollo147-blue?style=plastic&labelColor=%23000000)
 ![Static Badge](https://img.shields.io/badge/Discord-_staxlflorr-blue?style=plastic&labelColor=%23000000)

+## Credits